tbreitburd/Learning-Dominant-Physical-Processes-using-Unsupervised-Learning-Techniques-/README.md

 $ python EIT.py <cluster number> <alpha>
 ```

 Once again, the parameters can be any number subject to type and non-zero conditions.
-For the results presented in the report, the parameters chosen were 8 clusters and an $\alpha$ vlaue of 1.5.
+For the results presented in the report, the parameters chosen were 9 clusters and multiple $\alpha$ values between 1 and 2.

 ----
 ### Geostrophic Balance in Ocean Currents Case